 The SMB client logging on to a domain has an expectation that every other server in the domain should accept the same authentication information.
 Network browsing functionality of domains and workgroups is identical and is explained in BROWSING.txt.
-It should be noted, that browsing is total orthogonal to logon support.
+It should be noted, that browsing is totally orthogonal to logon support.

-Issues related to the single-logon network model are discussed in this document.
-Samba supports domain logons, network logon scripts, and user profiles for MS Windows for workgroups and MS Windows 9X clients.
+Issues related to the single-logon network model are discussed in this section.
+Samba supports domain logons, network logon scripts, and user profiles for MS Windows for workgroups and MS Windows 9X/ME clients which will be the focus of this section.